jaycynth/jaycynth/README.md

-# Hi there 👋 Welcome to my GitHub!
+# Hi there 👋

-I'm an **Android Developer** turned **DevSecOps Professional**, combining over 6 years of experience in mobile app development with a deep focus on secure software practices.
+I'm an **Android Developer** and **DevSecOps Professional**, combining over 6 years of experience in mobile app development with a deep focus on secure software practices.
 As a **Certified DevSecOps Professional (CDP)** and **ISC CC**, I’m passionate about integrating security into every phase of the development lifecycle.

 ---